Nestor J. Zaluzec: Electron microscopy

 Zaluzec has made wide-ranging contributions to the field of electron microscopy and microanalysis beginning with his seminal work on quantitative x-ray and electron spectroscopy, which has been disseminated throughout the scientific and academic communities through hundreds of lectures, short courses and/or seminars at scientific conferences and meetings around the globe.
 He developed Lorentz STEM imaging, High Angular Resolution Electron Channeling X-ray Spectroscopy (HARECXS), High Angular Resolution Electron Channeling Electron Spectroscopy (HARECES), Position Resolved Diffraction, as well as his invention of the scanning confocal electron microscope and the π steradian Transmission X-ray Detector, for which he was given the R&D 100 Awards in 2003 and 2010 respectively.
-In 2021 his most recent technological contribution to metrology, the X-ray Perimeter Array Detector (XPAD), was recognized as the worlds most sensitive x-ray detector in an analytical electron microscope (AEM),.
-His current R&D research revolves around the Analytical Picoprobe Electron Optical Beam Line which incorporates a collection of his technologies into a single instrument and has been realized in a commerical instrument the ThermoFisher Spectra 30-300 UtraX/Illiad.
+In 2021 his most recent technological contribution to metrology, the X-ray Perimeter Array Detector (XPAD), was recognized as the worlds most sensitive x-ray detector in an analytical electron microscope (AEM).
+His current R&D research revolves around the Analytical Picoprobe Electron Optical Beam Line which incorporates a collection of his technologies into a single instrument and has been realized in a commercial instrument the ThermoFisher Spectra 30-300 UtraX/Illiad.